Music

 Me on bass

-I played bass
+I studied bass

 I thought I was going to be a professional musician for the rest of my life but things changed and I discovered computers and studied computer programming at other schools in Metro-Boston and eventually graduated and became a programmer and I followed a different path.